aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/adding-or-inserting-a-column-into-worksheet/_index.md

 {{< highlight java >}}

- // Accessing first worksheet of the Grid
+ // Accessing the first worksheet of the Grid

 Aspose.Cells.GridDesktop.Worksheet sheet = gridDesktop1.Worksheets[0];

-// Inserting column to the worksheet to the first position.
+// Inserting column to the worksheet at the first position.

 sheet.Cells.InsertColumn(0);